sdss/idlspec2d/docs/sphinx/sdR_hdrfix.rst

 Sphdrfix.py
 -----------
 `Sphdrfix.py contains the `Sphdrfix` Python class that is used by the Python portions of pipeline, where the class is initialized with the MJD (and observatory) of the interest (and other other optional parameters).
-The class instance function of `fix(filename, hdr)`, supplying the filename and raw fits header, can be used to which returns the modified header.
+The class instance function of `sphdrfix.fix(filename, hdr)`, supplying the filename and raw fits header, can be used to which returns the modified header.